-- 1. Revenue during the quarter included \$86K for TXR sales and installation, in addition to \$142K of additional refundable R&D tax offset, recoverable from further assets qualifying for immediate tax write-off.
+- 1. The loss of \$1,781K in Q2FY23 was primarily \$3,682K of operating expenses, that were higher due to increases in staff resources, offset by a gain from the reduction of in the fair value of financial liabilities of \$2,267K arising from changes in GMG's share price since the prior reporting date at September 30, 2022. - 2.
+Revenue during the quarter included \$85K for TXR sales and installation, in addition to \$143K of additional refundable R&D tax offset, recoverable from further assets qualifying for immediate tax write-off.
 The higher loss in Q1FY23 is driven by increased staff employed, premises occupied and plant and equipment compared to Q1FY22.
-This accelerated growth is reflected in the higher employee, overhead and depreciation expenses, in addition to a \$693K increase in the fair value of financial liabilities due to the higher share price since FY22. - 2.
+This accelerated growth is reflected in the higher employee, overhead and depreciation expenses, in addition to a \$693K increase in the fair value of financial liabilities due to the higher share price since FY22. - 3.
 Higher profit in Q4FY22 was driven by higher revenue, mainly comprised of the refundable R&D tax offset of \$1,412K for FY22, as well as the gain recognised from the reduction in the fair value of financial liabilities.
 The reduction in fair value was attributable to GMG's lower share price at reporting date compared to the prior quarter end on March 31, 2022.
-Higher operating expenses were mainly driven by the increase in staff resources in line with the strategic growth of the business. - 3.
+Higher operating expenses were mainly driven by the increase in staff resources in line with the strategic growth of the business. - 4.
 Higher profit in Q3FY22 was driven by a reduction in the fair value of financial liabilities due mainly to changes in GMG's share price compared to the prior reporting date at December 31, 2021.
-Lower revenues are considered a normal fluctuation given GMG's various products being at an early stage of commercialisation. - 4.
-The increase in Q2FY22 losses was mainly due to fair value adjustments required to reflect the higher value of financial liabilities (warrants), due to share price increases during the quarter. - 5.
+Lower revenues are considered a normal fluctuation given GMG's various products being at an early stage of commercialisation. - 5.
+The increase in Q2FY22 losses was mainly due to fair value adjustments required to reflect the higher value of financial liabilities (warrants), due to share price increases during the quarter. - 6.
 Higher profit in Q1FY22 was driven by a reduction in the fair value of financial liabilities due to a lower share price than the prior reporting period at the end of FY21.
-Lower revenues were due mainly to the refundable R&D tax offset of \$736K and the \$84K Export Market Development Grant in the prior quarter and conclusion of a quarterly take or pay customer contract at 30 June 2021. - 6.
-Higher revenue in Q4FY21 was mainly due to the refundable R&D tax offset of \$736K and the \$84K Export Market Development Grant.
-The higher loss was due mainly to \$2,226K listing expenses related to the Cuspis transaction (due to the premium paid to acquire the listing vehicle Cuspis Capital Ltd.), \$1,832K change in fair value of warrants issued and other legal, investor relations, compliance and consultancy costs associated with the Company's listing on the TSXV. - 7.
+Lower revenues and other income were due mainly to the refundable R&D tax offset of \$736K and the \$84K Export Market Development Grant in the prior quarter and conclusion of a quarterly take or pay customer contract at 30 June 2021. - 7.
+Revenue and other income in Q4FY21 was mainly the refundable R&D tax offset of \$736K and the \$84K Export Market Development Grant.
+The higher loss was due mainly to \$2,226K listing expenses related to the Cuspis transaction (due to the premium paid to acquire the listing vehicle Cuspis Capital Ltd.), \$1,832K change in fair value of warrants issued and other legal, investor relations, compliance and consultancy costs associated with the Company's listing on the TSXV. - 8.
 Revenue during the quarter included \$80K of sales of graphene powder to GMG's TXR supplier (OzKem), for the production of TXR.
-The higher loss in the quarter was due to \$275K of legal expenses incurred in preparing for listing, as well as for advisory services related to commercial and research collaboration agreements. - 8.
-Revenue primarily consists of sales of graphene powder, as well as approximately \$48K in COVID-19 related government subsidies.
+The higher loss in the quarter was due to \$275K of legal expenses incurred in preparing for listing, as well as for advisory services related to commercial and research collaboration agreements.